anassajaanan/System-Activity-Monitor/README.md

 # System Activity Monitor

-The System Activity Monitor is a utility that empowers you with real-time insights into your system's performance.
-It provides a comprehensive view of critical system statistics, enabling you to monitor resource utilization, identify bottlenecks.
+The System Activity Monitor is a utility that offers real-time insights into the inner workings of your system.
+It empowers you with a comprehensive view of essential system statistics, allowing you to effortlessly monitor and optimize CPU usage, memory allocation, and disk activity.

 ## Features

 - Real-time display of system statistics